unframed/JSONModel.php/README.md

 ?>
 ~~~

-The constructor of `JSONModel` can be applied differently but this pattern enables to define a model in its controller's class (and ancestors).

 Note that I added a JSON column named `task_json` in the `TasksTable` model above, to store non-scalar properties along with a cache of all typed column values.

 But before we see how it works, let's add this new column to our legacy table.